Verizon-owned Visible continues to offer one of the best wireless service deals in 2023, but it’s not for everyone.

 As mentioned earlier in this review, the new Visible+ plan includes 50GB of premium data on the 5G Nationwide and 4G LTE networks — which Visible calls Premium Network Experience.
 When connected to 5G Ultra Wideband, Visible+ users will always get premium data.

-These premium Visible+ users will receive high-priority access during times of network congestion — just like Verizon postpaid customers.
+Visible+ users receive high-priority access to Verizon’s network during times of network congestion — just like Verizon postpaid customers.

 Although I pay for a Visible plan without priority data, deprioritization only happens on occasion for me.
 I’ve always been able to stream video, use my apps and surf the web with Visible.